CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+- The output of this code will be:
+ 10
+ undefined
+- x is defined as a global variable and when we consoled (f1()) the output will be 10.
+- y is defined inside the function and when we consoled y outside the function we will get an error "y is not defined".

 ## Question 3